Ellen Spencer Mussey

 Ellen Spencer Mussey (May 13, 1850 - April 21, 1936) was a lawyer, educator, and pioneer in the field of women's rights to legal education.
+Mussey self-tutored in the law, helped establish educational opportunities for women in that field, and campaigned to improve women's legal rights.
 She was the daughter of Platt Rogers Spencer, a reformer and promoter of the Spencerian Method, the widely used form of handwriting.

 Biography

 Mussey was born on May 13, 1850, in Geneva, Ohio, United States.
 Between the age of 12 and the time of her father's death, when she was age 14, she was an assistant at his penmanship school.
 Thereafter she took up residence with relatives and attended Rice's Young Ladies' Seminary in Poughkeepsie, New York, Lake Erie College in Painesville, Ohio, and Rockford College in Rockford, Illinois.

 In 1871 she married Reuben D. Mussey, a former Union Army colonel, who was nominated but not confirmed to the grade of brevet brigadier general; he was also a successful lawyer.
 Having been denied admission at the law schools of National University and Columbian College (now George Washington University), Ellen Mussey tutored herself in the field of law and underwent legal training in her husband's law office and began to practice law.
 Reuben Mussey died May 29, 1892, which might have ended Ellen Mussey's law practice carried out under her husband's name.
 She obtained special consideration and was allowed to qualify for the bar by oral examination, which she passed in March, 1893.
 In 1896, Ellen Spencer Mussey was admitted to practice before the Supreme Court of the United States.